How to Convert String into Integer in Python

 days = "23" type(days)

-type() function shows us that
+type() function shows us that the

-days is a String object.
+days variable is a

 Let’s try to do a math operation on the variable: